 Taking the high road is no easy task.
 When you find yourself struggling, think about what message you’re sending your kids when you can be nicer to a total stranger than the person you share children with.

-They’re not alright now, but they can be.
+They’re not alright now, but they can and will be

 There’s a silver lining to this dark cloud… kids can handle hard stuff.
 They’re often much more resilient than we think.
 And the truth is most kids come through this stronger, more capable and wise beyond their years.